polyfjord/QT-Pie/README.md

 ## How to install

+1. Download the `QT-Pie.py` file from this repository
-1. Go to **Edit → Preferences → Add-ons**
+2. Go to **Edit → Preferences → Add-ons**
-2. In the top-right corner, click the small drop-down arrow 🔽
+3. In the top-right corner, click the small drop-down arrow 🔽
-3. Select `Install from Disk...`
+4. Select `Install from Disk...`
-4. Find and select the downloaded .py file `QT-Pie_v*.py` (latest release [here](https://github.com/polyfjord/QT-Pie/releases/))
+5. Find and select the downloaded `QT-Pie.py` file
-5. The addon will be enabled with an icon ✅ next to it
+6. The addon will be enabled with an icon ✅ next to it

 ## How to use